-

 Accountability: Hiring managers are held accountable both for their selection proposals and the manner in which they have followed the processes leading up to them.

-- An approved, budgeted and classified post;
+- An approved, budgeted and classified post

-- An up-to-date job description describing the key functions, competencies, impact and requirements of the post, responsibilities, academic qualifications, work experience and language requirements;
+- An up-to-date job description describing the key functions, competencies, impact and requirements of the post, responsibilities, academic qualifications, work experience and language requirements

-- A vacancy announcement uploaded on to the UNDP job website;
+- A vacancy announcement uploaded on to the UNDP job website

-- A competency-based interview for which the panel comprises a minimum of three panellists, one of which is from outside the Hiring Unit.
+- A competency-based interview for which the panel comprises a minimum of three panellists, one of which is from outside the Hiring Unit

 - Finance Specialist [3] – involved in developing the JD, the shortlisting process and interview panel.

-The team is also available to support with the recruitment of other PMU positions, as required.
+UNDP GFPHST is also available to support with the recruitment of other PMU positions, as required.

 Dynamic needs